With gochujang popping up on every other Pinterest recipe and hot food trends list it seems to be the year of Korean food.

 High quality tofu is gently added to an intensely hot broth composed of gochujang and garlic paste.
 This is then simmered with a variety of combinations consisting of meat and/or seafood and vegetables.

-This Korean food cold noodle dish starts with handmade noodles made from buckwheat, but there can be varieties of flours and starches used.
+This Korean food cold noodle dish starts with handmade noodles made from buckwheat.
+However, there can be varieties of flours and starches used.
 These are either served by mixing them with a healthy portion of gochujang (Bibim Naengmyeon) or added to an icy broth with light vegetables and meat or seafood (Mool Naengmyeon).

 Similar to a standard Western stew, this is generally made with vegetables, meat or seafood, and seasoned with saeujeot (salted and fermented shrimp), gochujang, doenjang (soybean paste), and soy sauce.